All about Glaucoma

 Glaucoma is caused by damage to the optic nerve that connects the eye to the brain.
 If left untreated it can cause significant loss of vision.
-The most common type of glaucoma is caused by a build up of the aqueous humour fluid in the front section of the eyeball.
+The most common type of glaucoma is caused by a build up of the aqueous humour fluid in the front of the eye.

 How is glaucoma treated?

-Eye drops are the main treatment, but sometimes laser treatment or surgery is required to control the intra-ocular fluid pressure.
-It is important to detect glaucoma as early as possible because any loss of vision cannot be reversed.
-The aim of treatment is to control the condition and reduce any loss of vision in the future.
+If is important to detect glaucoma as early as possible because any loss of vision cannot be reversed.
+The aim of treatment is to control the condition and reduce the risk of any vision loss progressing.